|

 The Mine

-You see a nice large-scale representation of your dwarf marching
+mine.
+You see a nice large-scale representation of your

-through a 3D looking mine.
-The mine walls may just blue blocks,
+dwarf marching through a 3D looking mine.
+The mine walls may

-exit the mine you must collect a ruby (red dot).
+you must collect a red diamond (red dot).
 If your playing

-avoid in the mine and rocks will drop from the ceiling.
-I've also
+must avoid in the mine and rocks will drop from the ceiling.

 The River

-This screen is buggy but playable.
-On this screen
+This level is rather buggy but playable.
+On

-swim I guess).
-If your playing the game in hard mode (difficulty
+don't swim I guess).
+If your playing the game in hard mode

-If you press the button before the bat drops the rock nothing will
+press the button before the raven drops the dust and nothing will

 happen.

-As I mentioned before this screen has a bug in it that
+As previously mentioned, this screen has a bug in

-affects the log.
-Many times when you attempt to jump on the log
+it that affects the log.
+Many times when you attempt to jump

-of the bank.
-While it's still possible to make the jump from the
+While it's still possible to make the jump from the left or

-can cause you to fall off the log if you move around too much.
+which can cause you to fall off the log if you move around too

 The Evil Forest